turbot/tailpipe-docs/docs/manage/hive.md

 Tailpipe uses [hive partitioning](https://duckdb.org/docs/data/partitioning/hive_partitioning.html) to leverage automatic [filter pushdown](https://duckdb.org/docs/data/partitioning/hive_partitioning.html#filter-pushdown) and Tailpipe is opinionated on the layout:

-  - The data is written to parquet files in the workspace directory, with a prescribed directory and filename structure.
+  - The data is written to Parquet files in the workspace directory, with a prescribed directory and filename structure.
 Other than **index** the layout is dictated by the Tailpipe core.

   - The *plugin* may choose the **index** value, but it is not *user*-definable